dreasgrech/AssettoCorsaRealisticTrackday/README.md

 ##### Another Car Collided Into Me (WIP)

 ## Troubleshooting
-- If you don't see the car list table and want to enable it, you can enable it from the Settings window.
+- If you don't see the car list table and want to enable it, you can enable it from the Settings called `Draw Car List`.
 - If the AI cars are frequently going off track while yielding/overtaking, reduce the `Max Side Offset` value from the Settings:

   <img width="645" height="82" alt="image" src="https://github.com/user-attachments/assets/d9bb3a39-b36a-4aa9-b7fc-08ae8bc18608" />